dailypush/minecraft-user-list/Readme.md

-# Minecraft Players Watcher
+# Minecraft User List

-Minecraft Players Watcher is a Go application that monitors a Minecraft server log file and extracts player usernames.
+Minecraft User List is a Go application that monitors a Minecraft server log file and extracts player usernames.
 The usernames are stored in a Redis database and exposed through a simple web API.

 ## Features